livereload/livereload-plugins/SLIM.lrplugin/lib/slim/README.md

        This is the fastest evaluation strategy because it benchmarks pure execution speed of the generated ruby code.

-    4. Compiled Tilt benchmark.
-Template is compiled with Tilt, which gives a more accurate result of the performance in production mode in frameworks like Sinatra, Ramaze and Camping.
-(Rails still uses its own template compilation.)

-## Tests

-Slim provides an extensive test-suite based on minitest.
-You can run the tests with 'rake test' and the rails integration tests with 'rake test:rails'.

-Travis-CI is used for continous integration testing: http://travis-ci.org/#!/stonean/slim

-Slim is working well on all major Ruby implementations:

-* Ruby 1.8.7
-* Ruby 1.9.2
-* Ruby 1.9.3
-* Ruby EE
-* JRuby
-* Rubinius 2.0

 ## License

 This project is released under the MIT license.